Cosmian/mse-cli/documentation/docs/develop.md

 }
 ```

-Example of an application code using a secret:
+Which is used by this application code example:

 ```toml
 from http import HTTPStatus